clifflocked/frc-robot-tracking/README.md

     uv pip install -r requirements.txt
     ```

-4. Copy the `.env.example` file to `.env` and fill in your API keys.
+4. Copy the `.env.example` file to `.env` and fill in your Roboflow and TBA API keys.

 ## Usage